IsaacSchemm/Pandacap/README.md

 * Add ActivityPub and Bluesky posts to your **favorites**
 * Automatically import **favorites** from DeviantArt, Fur Affinity, and Weasyl

-ActivityPub features:

-* Follow users
-* Hide reposts by specific users
-* Like and unlike posts
-* Reply to posts
-* Post to Lemmy communities
-* Enable and disable Bridgy Fed

-RSS/Atom features:

-* Play or download podcasts

-Bluesky features:

-* Without an account:
-    * Follow users
-    * Hide reposts by specific users
-    * Hide quote posts by specific users
-* With an account:
-    * Like and unlike posts
-    * Create and delete replies

-Things Pandacap does **not** do:
+Some of the things Pandacap does **not** do:

 * Act as an OAuth server.
 * Host more than one user account.
+* Host any public-facing content that is not intentionally placed there by the server admin.
-* Create a post with more than one attached image.
+* Create posts with more than one attached image.
 * Attach images to replies.
-* Automatically create or delete crossposts to Bluesky, DeviantArt, FA, or Weasyl.
-(This can be done manually through the Pandacap user interface.)
+* Automatically crosspost to Bluesky, DeviantArt, FA, or Weasyl.
+(This is done manually through the Pandacap user interface.)
 * Let you "repost" / "boost" someone else's post.

 ## Techincal Information